National Play Day - Raising awareness

 Speak up: Telling someone that you’re worried that they are suicidal is an extremely difficult conversation to have.
 It’s natural to feel uncomfortable and even scared.
 You may feel as though you are causing harm by bringing the subject up.
 However, offering the opportunity for the individual to express his or her feelings can provide them with relief from the low feelings they are experiencing.

-Cycling Around the Globe: This year, IASP is collaborating with Charity Footprints to host the Cycling Around the Globe 2019 challenge.
+Cycling Around the Globe: After the success of 2019’s awareness day, IASP is joining forces with Charity Footprints again to host the Cycling Around the Globe challenge.
 The target of the event is for all participants to collectively cycle the globe (40,075 km / 24,900 miles) between 10 September – 10 October.
 If you want to get involved, click here for registration info.

 Light a Candle: To show your support for suicide prevention or to remember a lost loved one and the survivors of suicide, IASP are asking you to light a candle at 8pm on the 10th September.
 Click here for more info and resources.

 Social media: Regardless of how you participate in WSPD, make sure you raise awareness via social media and connect to IASP through Twitter or Facebook.
-Don’t forget the hashtags; #WSPD, #WSPD19 and #SuicidePrevention.
+Don’t forget the hashtags #WSPD20 and #SuicidePrevention.